 The importance of attic fans mainly lies in understanding thermodynamics and gas fluctuation.
 Once you understand that, it becomes clear that the warmest part of your home is always the attic, and for two reasons.
 The first reason is that all the hot air always goes up, ending up in the attic.
 On the other hand, the heating from the sun will first hit the roof, thus warming your attic further.
-In order to keep your attic – and subsequently, your entire house – reasonably cool, attic fans are among the wisest investments, as they exhaust hot air out of the room.
+To keep your attic – and subsequently, your entire house – reasonably cool, attic fans are among the wisest investments, as they exhaust hot air out of the room.

 There are several methods for attic fan installation..
 The most common is through a switch .
 The switch method wires your attic fan directly to your home power source, and you can turn it on or off – or regulate its speed – through a switch.
 This requires your attention, as you have to turn it on when you need it to cool your attic down.